Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Abstract

 \section{Abstract}

-Electrophysiological nature of neuronal networks allows to reveal various interactions between different cell units at a very short time-scales.
-One of the many challenges in analyzing these signals is to retrieve the morphology and functionality of a given network.
-In this work we developed a computational model, based on Reservoir Computing Network (RCN) architecture, which decodes the spatio-temporal data from electro-physiological measurements of neuronal cultures and reconstructs the network structure on a macroscopic domain, representing the connectivity between neuronal units.
-We demonstrate that the model can predict the connectivity map of the network with higher accuracy than the common methods such as Cross-Correlation and Transfer-Entropy.
-In addition, we experimentally demonstrate the ability of the model to predict a network response to a specific input, such as localized stimulus.
+In this study, we address the challenge of analyzing electrophysiological measurements in neuronal networks.
+Our computational model, based on the Reservoir Computing Network (RCN) architecture, deciphers spatio-temporal data obtained from electrophysiological measurements of neuronal cultures.
+By reconstructing the network structure on a macroscopic scale, we reveal the connectivity between neuronal units.
+Notably, our model outperforms common methods like Cross-Correlation and Transfer-Entropy in predicting the network’s connectivity map.
+Furthermore, we experimentally validate its ability to forecast network responses to specific inputs, including localized optogenetic stimuli.

 \keywords{Neural models \and Reservoir computing \and Electrophysiological data}